asmeurer/blog/posts/scipy-2014.md

 sharing and presenting data analysis, this year, everyone thanked me for my work on Conda and how it has basically solved the packaging problem, the ubiquitous problem in Python since people started using it.

+## Conda: The Packaging Problem Solved

+Here is the talk I gave on Conda:

+<center><iframe width="560" height="315"
+src="//www.youtube.com/embed/UaIvrDWrIWM" frameborder="0" allowfullscreen></iframe></center>

+I made the claim in my talk that Conda has solved the packaging problem, and the general feel from people I talked to who are using Conda is that it has.

 I think this slide from my presentation summarizes why Conda solves the packaging problem.